ferrocene/criticalup/docs/src/overview.rst

   CriticalUp.
 * *Using CriticalUp* describes how to use CriticalUp to manage Ferrocene installations.
+* *Ferrocene Subscription* describes how to manage your subscription.
 * *References* provides further support and information about other documentation.